Curtis Teets · 30-year Columbus restoration veteran.

 Columbus's sewage backup cleanup team.
 Serving Franklinton, Hilltop, Clintonville, German Village, and all of Franklin County for 30 years.
 Call 614-810-0000 — we dispatch in 60 minutes.

 Sewage backup is raw sewage entering your home.
 This is Category 3 water — the most dangerous classification in water damage restoration.
-Raw sewage contains E. coli, Salmonella, hepatitis-A, and dozens of other pathogens that become airborne as sewage dries and remain dangerous long after the smell fades.
+Raw sewage contains E. coli, Salmonella, hepatitis-A, and dozens of other pathogens that spread through the air as sewage dries.
+They stay dangerous even after the smell is gone..

 Critical window before pathogens become airborne and spread through your home.
 Every hour increases exposure risk to your family and pets. iDry's 60-minute dispatch closes this window.

 Clay soil compounds the problem.
-Columbus's predominantly clay soil doesn't absorb rainfall.
-When the sewer system backs up and your foundation is saturated, hydrostatic pressure forces sewage through foundation walls and floor cracks.
+Columbus clay soil doesn't absorb rain well.
+When the sewer backs up and your foundation gets wet, pressure forces sewage through walls and cracks.
 The clay also prevents natural drainage — water pools for days.

 You cannot clean this yourself.
-Raw sewage requires biohazard-level cleanup — not regular water damage restoration.
-Professional crews must wear respiratory protection, use EPA-registered antimicrobial agents, and follow Category 3 biohazard protocols.
-Attempting DIY cleanup exposes your family to serious illness and spreads contamination through your HVAC system.
+Raw sewage requires professional biohazard cleanup.
+This is different from regular water damage restoration.
+Professional crews must wear respiratory masks.
+They use EPA-approved antimicrobial treatments.
+All work follows Category 3 biohazard rules.
+DIY cleanup risks making your family sick.
+It spreads contamination through air ducts.

 iDry Columbus handles sewage backup as a biohazard emergency.
 We're equipped with commercial extraction, contaminated material removal, and EPA-registered antimicrobial treatment.
 Every job is documented for your insurance adjuster and public health authorities.
 Call 614-810-0000 immediately if sewage has entered your home.